gaurish-saini/ecommerce-dashboard-react/README.md

 - **React**: The core framework for building UI components.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
+- **Framer Motion**: To handle animations(for eg: staggered animation) on different elements for a visual appeal.
 - **React Router DOM**: For routing and navigation.
 - **Recharts**: To implement charts and visualizations.
 - **Custom Hooks**: For handling various functionalities such as dropdowns, keyboard shortcuts, and click outside.